-Gumbo, a rich Creole stew containing okra, onions, green peppers, tomatoes, roux -- a cooked mixture of flour and fat -- and seafood as well as sausage or other type of meat, serves as a hearty meal on a cold day.
+Gumbo, a Creole stew usually containing okra, onions, green peppers, tomatoes, roux — a mixture of flour and fat — and seafood, as well as sausage or other meat, is a hearty meal.
 The calories in gumbo may contribute to your daily nutritional goals, but the exact number varies based on ingredients.

 Video of the Day

 Many of the calories in gumbo come from protein; a serving of gumbo contains 28 to 37 grams of protein.
 The recommended daily allowance (RDA) for this macronutrient is 0.8 grams per kilogram of body weight (0.36 grams per pound), according to Harvard Health Publishing.

 Gumbo often contains high amounts of fat -- one serving of gumbo generally has 17 to 27 g.
 The Mayo Clinic recommends limiting fat to 44 to 78 grams per day to avoid obesity and health problems associated with having overweight.